robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 <!-- Keywords may gather information and return these to the caller of that keyword.
 A Documented Return Value may be present but often it is just written in the docs, due to new feature -->
 ### Keyword Documentation & Examples
 <!-- How to read Keyword Docs and What they shall state -->

+> [!IMPORTANT]
+> LXX Understand how to read keyword documentation and how to interpret the examples.
+(K2)

 Keyword documentation is an important part of the keyword implementation.
 Good keyword names that clearly communicate what a keyword is doing is even more important,